puglisac/coursera-c-sharp-ex19/README.md

-# Exercise 18: Mouse Jumping
+# Exercise 19: Spawn and Explode

 This is an exercise for the coursera course [Introduction to C# Programming and Unity](https://www.coursera.org/learn/introduction-programming-unity)

-### Problem 1 - Create a project and add a sprite
+### Problem 1 - Setting up the mouse button processer

-Create a new 2D Unity project named Exercise18.
-Add a new scenes folder and save the current scene as scene0.
-Add a new sprites folder and use your Operating System to copy a sprite of your choosing into that folder.
-Drag the sprite into the Hierarchy window to create a game object in the scene.
-Run the game and watch nothing happen.
+Drag the MouseButtonProcessor script from the scripts folder in the Project window onto the Main Camera in the Hierarchy window.
+Left click the Main Camera in the Hierarchy window to select it.

+Expand the prefabs folder in the Project window and drag the Explosion prefab onto the Prefab Explosion field in the Mouse Button Processor (Script) component in the Inspector.
+Drag the TeddyBear prefab onto the Prefab Teddy Bear field in the Mouse Button Processor (Script) component in the Inspector.

-### Problem 2 - Write the code
+### Problem 2 - Spawn teddy bear on left mouse button

-Create a new scripts folder and create a new C# script in that folder called Jumper.
-Open the new script in your IDE and add a documentation comment for the class.
-The Jumper class (script) jumps the game object to the mouse location when the left mouse button is pressed.

-Delete the **Start** method from the script.
-Add code to the body of the **Update** method to implement the required behavior.
-The Mouse Button Processing lecture covers mouse button input processing in detail.
+Open the Input Manager, expand the Axes area if necessary, and add 1 to the value next to Size.
+Expand the bottom input axis (the one you just added) and change the Name to SpawnTeddyBear.
+Change the Positive Button to mouse 0 and delete the Alt Positive Button.

+Open the MouseButtonProcessor script in your IDE.

+Add code to the **Update** method to instantiate the teddy bear prefab at the mouse location when there's input on the SpawnTeddyBear axis.
+The Mouse Button Processing Revisited lecture discusses how to only respond on the first frame of input on an axis; you should use that approach here to make sure you only spawn a single teddy bear when the player presses the left mouse button.
+The Mouse Location Processing lecture shows how to determine the location of the mouse in world coordinates.

+Test your code to make sure it works properly and debug as necessary.

-### Problem 3 - Finish the game
+### Problem 3 - Explode a teddy bear on right mouse button

+Open the Input Manager, expand the Axes area if necessary, and add 1 to the value next to Size.
+Expand the bottom input axis (the one you just added) and change the Name to ExplodeTeddyBear.
+Change the Positive Button to mouse 1 and delete the Alt Positive Button.

+Open the MouseButtonProcessor script in your IDE.

+Add code to the **Update** method to explode one of the teddy bears in the game.
+The Mouse Button Processing Revisited lecture discusses how to only respond on the first frame of input on an axis; you should use that approach here to make sure you only explode a single teddy bear when the player presses the right mouse button.
+I already tagged the TeddyBear prefab with a TeddyBear tag, so you can get one of the teddy bears in the game using the **GameObject.FindWithTag** method.
+Because that method can return null (if there are no teddy bears in the game), check for null before trying to blow up the teddy bear.
+If the teddy bear isn't null, instantiate the explosion prefab at the teddy bear's position and destroy the teddy bear.

-Run the game to make sure it works properly.
-Swear because you didn't attach the script to anything.
+Test your code to make sure it works properly and debug as necessary.

-Attach the script to your sprite game object and run the game again.
-Debug as necessary.

 ## Installation
 To install, follow these steps: